mavzerburak0/100-days-of-code/log.md

 **Thoughts:** I had a good start to the new JS path.
 It is supposed to build on top of the foundations path.
 I feel like I have a slight advantage since I have been exposed to programming before.
 However, it still feels good to learn a new language and web development is quite fun.
 I hope I will be able to finish my library project tomorrow.

 **Link to work:** None

+### Day 34: February 17, 2021

+**Today's Progress**:
+* Improve on Library project

+**Thoughts:** My library project is almost finished, it only needs finishing touches.
+All the logic is there, I even implemented the local storage feature which was optional.
+It was a tiring day so I am glad I managed to pull through more than an hour of coding.
+I'll definitely finish my library project tomorrow and move on to new things.

+**Link to work:** None